This article describes how to access your UniFi Protect application, the factors that may create connectivity issues, and how to address said issues.

 If you’re having trouble accessing Protect from a web browser, but you can connect with the mobile app or a web browser on a different network, there may be an issue with your network configuration.
-For more information, see the Advanced troubleshooting processes section.
+For more information, see the Advanced Troubleshooting section.

-If you have a UniFi Cloud Key Gen2 Plus (UCK G2 Plus) updated to Version 2.0.24 running Protect application Version 1.14.0 or higher , it operates via UniFi OS and, therefore, can be accessed remotely at unifi.ui.com , not protect.ui.com.
+If you have a UniFi Cloud Key Gen2 Plus updated to Version 2.0.24, running Protect application Version 1.14.0 or higher, it operates via UniFi OS and, therefore, can be accessed remotely at unifi.ui.com, not protect.ui.com.

-If you don't see your Cloud Key-hosted Protect application on unifi.ui.com , make sure your UCK G2 Plus’s firmware is up to date.
-For more information, see UniFi - How to manage & upgrade the Cloud Key .
+If you don't see the Cloud Key running your Protect application on unifi.ui.com, make sure your UCK G2 Plus’ version is up to date.
+For more information, see UniFi - How to manage & upgrade the Cloud Key.

-If your Cloud Key's firmware is up to date and can see the Protect application at unifi.ui.com but can't access it , check if Remote Access is enabled.
-The recent firmware upgrade might have disabled Remote Access functionality.
-Follow the steps in the How to connect to UniFi Protect section.
+If your Cloud Key's firmware is up to date and can see the Protect application at unifi.ui.com but can't access it, verify that Remote Access is enabled.
+See the How to connect to UniFi Protect section.